 The following day Stanislav Petrov met with renowned American journalist Walter Cronkite at his CBS office in New York City.
-That interview, in addition to other highlights of Stanislav Petrov’s trip to the United States, are expected to be included in The Man Who Saved the World, a documentary film by the Danish motion picture company Statement Film.
-The film has been completed, and in addition to Stanislav Petrov and Walter Cronkite, features Kevin Costner, Matt Damon and Robert De Niro.
-According to executive producer Orion DHC, Inc., the new film will be shown at the Sundance Film Festival in Park City, Utah, and Cannes International Film Festival in Cannes, France.
+That interview, in addition to other highlights of Stanislav Petrov’s trip to the United States, were filmed for The Man Who Saved the World, a documentary film by the Danish motion picture company Statement Film.
+The film premiered Oct.
+17, 2014, at the Woodstock Film Festival in Woodstock, New York.
+In addition to Stanislav Petrov and Walter Cronkite, The Man Who Saved the World features Kevin Costner, Matt Damon and Robert De Niro.
 This is the trailer for the film:

 During his travels for The Man Who Saved the World, Stanislav Petrov was accompanied by his interpreter, Galina.
 In the film, translator Alexandra Khaimenova interviews Stanislav Petrov.
 Altogether Stanislav Petrov was in the United States Jan.
 14-28, 2006, participating in many meetings and interviews.